sgrassie/sgrassie.github.io/_posts/2015/2015-06-04-structuremap-and-signalr.md

 ---
 layout: post
 title: 'Configuring SignalR in StructureMap'
-tags: [SignalR, StructureMap]
+tags: [SignalR,StructureMap]
+hidden: False
+published: 04/06/2015
+ispublished: True
 ---
 Configuring [SignalR](http://signalr.net/) in ASP.NET MVC, using [StructureMap](http://structuremap.github.io/structuremap/) as the IoC container is fairly straightforward, but not without some subtleties that caught me out.